 The benefits of antioxidants for dogs are innumerable; however, it is always advisable to consult your veterinarian on the right dosage of antioxidants for your pet.

-Three of the most important antioxidant vitamins are Vitamin E, Vitamin C, and beta-carotene.
+Three of the most important antioxidant vitamins are Vitamin E+C, selenium, and beta-carotene.

-Antioxidant-rich foods for dog’s help shield your their health from damage due to free radicals.
+Antioxidant-rich foods for dogs help prevent damages due to free radicals.
 An adequate intake of antioxidants can help boost your dog’s immunity.